EGI-Federation/documentation/content/en/internal/configuration-database/access/_index.md

 type: "docs"
 ---

-To access [web interface](https://goc.egi.eu) of the EGI Configuration Database (GOCDB), users can either:
+To access the [web interface](https://goc.egi.eu) of the EGI Configuration Database (GOCDB), users can either:

 - [Use EGI Check-in](#using-institutional-account-via-egi-check-in)